Clipper Race: PSP Logistics wins in NYC

-Beginning June 3, the 11 teams are competing in Race 11, named the Nasdaq Race, which extends 1,900 nm in the Atlantic from Panama to New York, USA.
+Beginning June 3, the 11 teams began Race 11, named the Nasdaq Race, which extended 1,900 nm in the Atlantic from Panama to New York, USA.

 Background: Held biennially, the Clipper 2017-18 Round the World Yacht Race got underway August 20 for the fleet of twelve* identical Tony Castro designed Clipper 70s.
 The 40,000nm course is divided into 13 individual races with the team having the best cumulative score winning the Clipper Race Trophy.
 The race concludes in Liverpool on July 28.

 Each team is led by a professional skipper with an all-amateur crew that signs up for one, some, or all the races.
 The 2017-18 race, expected to take 11 months, has attracted 712 people representing 41 nationalities, making it the largest to date.